John Crafoord

-John Crafoord (born 28 December 2000) is a Swedish pair skater.
-With his twin sister and skating partner, Greta Crafoord, he is a three-time Swedish national champion (2023–25), two-time Swedish junior national champion, and placed 15th at the 2020 World Junior Championships.
+John Crafoord (born 28 December 2000) is a retired Swedish pair skater.
+With his twin sister and skating partner, Greta Crafoord, he is a three-time Swedish national champion (2023–25), two-time Swedish junior national champion, and placed fifteenth at the 2020 World Junior Championships.

 Personal life

 John Crafoord was born on 28 December 2000 in Gothenburg, Sweden.
 He is the son of Ann and Thomas and twin brother of Greta Crafoord.
 The family moved to the United States in 2009.

 Career

 John Crafoord began learning to skate in 2005.

 2017–18 season

 During the 2017–18 season, the Crafoord twins trained in Aliso Viejo, California, coached by Jenni Meno and Todd Sand.
 They made their junior international debut in September, placing twelfth at a 2017–18 ISU Junior Grand Prix (JGP) event in Latvia.
 They were sixteenth at their second JGP assignment in Poland and won the junior bronze medal at the Bavarian Open.

 The pair made no international appearances the following season.